ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Altibase aku Sample Guide for Kubernetes.md

 ## Using StatefulSet

 - In this example, the StatefulSet creates 4 Pods.
-- Altibase Kubernetes Utility supports up to 4 pods.
+- Altibase v7.1 version supports up to 4 pods.
+- Altibase v7.3 or above versions support up to 6 pods.

 ##### Write a StatefulSet yaml file